-- Logo should be link to the Home page (Check behavior when you hover over the link)
+- A logo should be linked to the Home page (Check behaviour when you hover over the link)

 - All external links should have target=”_blank”

-- Click all elements on the site (all buttons, all forms) and make sure that all clickable elements have the correct behavior
+- Click all elements on the site (all buttons, all forms) and make sure that all clickable elements have the correct behaviour

 - For any form: